 On this day, Sept.
 23 …

-1955: A jury in Sumner, Miss., acquits two white men, Roy Bryant and J.W.
-Milam, of murdering black teenager Emmett Till.
-(The two men would later admit to the crime in an interview with Look magazine.)
+1955: A jury in Sumner, Miss., acquits two White men, Roy Bryant and J.W.
+Milam, of murdering Black teenager Emmett Till.
+(The two men later allegedly later admit to the crime in an interview with Look magazine.)

 Also on this day:

 - 63 B.C.: Caesar Augustus, the first Roman emperor, is born.

 - 1780: British spy John Andre is captured along with papers revealing Benedict Arnold's plot to surrender West Point to the British.

 - 1806: The Lewis and Clark expedition returns to St. Louis more than two years after setting out for the Pacific Northwest.

 - 1846: Neptune is identified as a planet by German astronomer Johann Gottfried Galle.